hpc/dcp/README.md

 distributed, asyncronous, and autonomous by node algorithm.

 Using a filesystem that benefits from heavy parallel reads and writes is recommended (Such as Lustre or PanFS).
-This program is designed for a filesystem with tens to thousands of hard disks.
+This program is designed for filesystems with more than one hard disk head.

 Usage
 -----